Aggressive and Efficient Advocates Helping You to Maintain Your Parent-Child Relationship

 - extending visitation in the summer.

 Visitation disputes tend to be one of the most emotionally charged issues during a divorce.
 If you are a parent looking to maintain an active presence in your child’s life, it is vital that you retain strong legal representation to protect your rights.
-Our attorneys at Edge Law understand how precious your children are to you, and we are willing to go the distance in the pursuit of a desirable outcome on your behalf.
+Our family law attorneys at Edge Law understand how precious your children are to you, and we are willing to go the distance in the pursuit of a desirable outcome on your behalf.

 Modifying an Existing Order